top of page

 As an alternative or add-on, the RPO partner can support recruitment administration such as, but not limited to, the coordination of interviews, communication with candidates, etc.

-Model 3: Project Recruitment
+RPO Model 3: Project Recruitment

-With the emphasis on a project, this model is characterized by a beginning, a middle, and, first and foremost, an end, as with any project.
+With the emphasis on a project, this RPO model is characterized by a beginning, a middle, and, first and foremost, an end, as with any project.
 Therefore, project recruitment is ideally suited in situations such as: hiring for a new production site, launching a new business unit, spinning off a business activity, or relocating an existing business.
-Project recruitment also comes into play in certain ramp-up situations.
-Project recruitment is particularly ideal when your business keeps on changing, which today is a given, and you need the same flexibility in your talent acquisition department.
-Project recruitment allows for this additional support just when and where a business needs it.

 Using a restaurant analogy, you may either order a set menu, with or without a few changes or eat à la carte altogether and build your meal according to your taste and envy.
 Pursuing the analogy even further, you can also order wine pairing, i.e., associating the right wine with whatever you have ordered, which, translated into RPO language, means adding the right service when and where you need or want it.

 In this case, the external partner gets involved when the project starts – or shortly before – and leaves at the end of the project.
-The intensity of the collaboration is dependent on the existing structure at the client’s: in other words, one can imagine an end-to-end RPO activity, limited in time, or only a partial takeover of specific recruitment activities, depending on the situation and the client’s needs, capabilities, market knowledge, etc.
+The intensity of the collaboration is dependent on the existing structure at the client’s: in other words, one can imagine an end-to-end RPO activity, limited in time, or only a partial takeover of specific recruitment activities, depending on the situation and the client’s needs, internal recruitment capability, market knowledge, etc.

 In a way, project RPO lets you test-drive a full-scale RPO solution.
 It gives you a sense of what it’s like to design, implement, and deliver RPO.